moom0o/ccSpigot/README.md

 ## Config options
 These options are in ccspigot.yml (we now have our own config!).

+### light-update-max-time
+Max time for light updates, this option is much better than disable-light-updates.
 ### disable-light-updates
 Disable ALL light updates!
 This will prevent all the lag that comes from them.
-I haven't seen any issues in testing.
+DO NOT USE.
+USE LIGHT-UPDATE-MAX-TIME
 ### server-brand
 Change the server brand from Paper to whatever you want!
 This is shown on futureclient/in the f3 menu.
 ### disable-chunk-relocation